rytisbitcoin/bitcoin-intro/README.md

-## Start Using Bitcoin
+## Bitcoin Intro
-A practical way to onboard new bitcoiners.
+Start Using Bitcoin

 ###### Guiding Principles
 - Starting simply and improving is better than than not starting at all